xxxandriyxxx/restaurant2-back/readme.md

 ## Restaurants back-end

-You can open this project by link: http://ec2-52-15-125-215.us-east-2.compute.amazonaws.com:8080
+This is a Java project "Restaurants".
+You can open this project by link: http://ec2-18-217-248-193.us-east-2.compute.amazonaws.com:8080

-This is a Spring project "Restaurants".
 It also includes built angular project.
 It can run as an API or as a holistic project.
 By default, on http://localhost:8080.

-Using this app you can browse the list of registered restaurants, sign up as client, place orders, change the status of your orders.
+Using this app you can browse the list of registered restaurants, sign up as a client, place orders, manage your orders.

 You can also sign up as an owner of restaurants.
-Then you can register your restaurants and manage them, get customer orders, change the status of customer orders.
+Then you can register your restaurants and manage them, manage clients orders.
 You can also place an order as a client.

 User registration requires confirmation of email address to enabling his account.
 It can be canceled in Security class ( https://github.com/xxxandriyxxx/restaurant2-back/blob/master/src/main/java/owu/restaurant2back/configs/Security.java ).